KaliRobi/LTA-database_old/README.md

-DBMS for Historical databse of Captive
+DBMS for Historical database of Captive
 This is an older, but not suprisingly life long, project of a couple of PhD and graduate students in 2015.
-As it turned out there is a historical resource in the Hungarian Archives which had recorded approx. 750 000 criminal accusations between 1932 and 1943.
+As it turned out there is a historical resource in the Hungarian Archives which recorded approx. 750 000 criminal accusations between 1932 and 1943.
 Each record kept the social-economic background of the accused person.This source is important for many fileds of researches, still, due to the mass of the records, processing takes time and effort.
-This is one of the reason why i decided to start this project.
-In short term the plan is to provide  an environment which provides a convenient platform  and country wide available for researchers who are willing to contribute.
+This is one of the reason why I decided to start this project.
+In short term the plan is to create an environment which provides a convenient platform  and country wide available for researchers who are willing to contribute.

 Speaking of convenient... the html Ui pages at the moment are the bare minimum what i need for the backend.
 Memebers of the project